philthompson10/pyqtdeploy/doc/sysroot.rst

     :envvar:`PATH`).

 **SIP**
-    This provides a static version of the sip extension module for all target architectures.
-It also provides the sip code generator for the host platform.
+    This provides a static version of the :mod:`sip` extension module for all target architectures.

 **zlib**
     This provides a static version of the zlib library for all target